Lavanaraj/ToDoBackend/README.md

 # ToDoBackend

-##Q1.
-How to run API
+## How to run API
 python3 to_do_Api.py
 It will listen to localhost:5000.

-##Q2.
+## Instructions to the UX team
 You can send requests to the endpoints given in the postman documentation.
-The details of each requests and the expected responses are in the following link.
+The details of each requests and the expected responses are in the following link. https://documenter.getpostman.com/view/13012386/TWDXoc7U
-https://documenter.getpostman.com/view/13012386/TWDXoc7U

 ## Q3.